 This activity can be done in the days or weeks leading up to Passover or during your seder with a group of any size.
-It’s appropriate for families, kids who can write, chavruta (pairs of study partners) or even individuals pondering the upcoming holiday.
+It’s appropriate for families, school-aged kids, chavruta (pairs of study partners), and individuals pondering the upcoming holiday.

 - Writing paper